JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/Homelab-Blueprint.md

     fc -W
     ```

-<p align="center"><em>If everything was set up correctly, you should now see your terminal command logs appearing in Splunk.
+<h3 align="center"><em>If everything was set up correctly, you should now see your terminal command logs appearing in Splunk.
 If something isn’t working, navigate to the top right of the Splunk interface and click on Settings.
 Under Data Inputs, go to Files & Directories, scroll down to find the entry for `/home/kali/.zsh_history`, and delete it.
-Then, restart the process from Step 1 above to reconfigure the input.</em></p>
+Then, restart the process from Step 1 above to reconfigure the input.</em></h3>

 ---